The future of heart disease treatment is bold.

 Disease Models

 We have internalized the ability to create and integrate proprietary in vitro and in vivo models within our research organization.
 For our in vitro hiPSC-CM disease models, we use multiple methods to induce phenotypes within cell lines that simulate human diseases and then use these models for high throughput target identification and drug discovery.
-For our in vivo disease models, we have a dedicated onsite in vivo pharmacology group and vivarium, where we have established approximately 15 rodent heart disease models, both genetic and non-genetic, and can dose animals, perform heart surgeries, and use non-invasive imaging to assess the impact of our therapies under development.
+For our in vivo disease models, we developed three-dimensional engineered heart tissues which allow us to recapitulate contractile function.
+We have established rodent heart disease models, both genetic and non-genetic, and can dose animals, perform heart surgeries, and use non-invasive imaging to assess the impact of our therapies under development.

 Capsid Engineering